Juma7C9/efiedit/README.md

       Equivalent to `echo CMDLINE | iconv -t ucs2 | efibootmgr -c -b NUM -d DISK -p PART -l LOADER -L LABEL -@ -`
   * `-O|--boot-order NUM[,NUM[,NUM...]]`: Sets boot order.
 May be specified alone or together the `-W` switch.
       Equivalent to `bootmgr -o NUM[,NUM[,NUM...]]`
+  * `-C|--config=FILE`: load and the specified file.
+Allowed keys are specified in the table below.
 * Write options:
   * `-d|--disk=STRING`: Select disk the bootloader is on.
 Default is `/dev/sda`.
   * `-p|--part=NUM`: Select the EFI partition number.
 Default is `1`.